-GEY 111 - Physical Geology w/Lab 4 Credits
+GEY 111 - Physical Geology w/Lab- GT-SC1 4 Credits

-Studies the materials of the earth, its structure, surface features and the geologic processes involved in its development.
+Encompasses the materials of the earth, its structure, surface features and the geologic processes involved in its development.
 This course includes laboratory experience.
-This course is one of the Statewide Guaranteed Transfer courses.
-GT-SC1 Prerequisite: MAT 055 (Contact hours - 75)

-GEY 112 - Historical Geology w/Lab 4 Credits
+GEY 112 - Historical Geology w/Lab - GT-SC1 4 Credits

 Studies the physical and biological development of the earth through the vast span of geologic time.
 Emphasizes the investigation and interpretation of sedimentary rocks, the record of ancient environments, fossil life forms, and physical events, all within the framework of shifting crustal plates.
 Course includes laboratory experience.
-This course is one of the Statewide Guaranteed Transfer courses.
-GT-SC1 Prerequisite: GEY 111 or permission of instructor.
 (Contact hours - 75)